Frequently Asked Questions

 How long will orientation last?

 Freshman Orientation is a two-day (overnight) event, and families should plan to be on campus through mid-afternoon of Day 2.
-Transfer Orientation is a one-day event, and students should plan to be on campus for approximately four hours after their check-in time.
+Transfer Orientation, Spring Orientation, and Summer Orientation are one-day events, and students should plan to be on campus for approximately 4-5 hours after their check-in time.

 Will I meet with an academic adviser during orientation?